Asymptotic expansion of the variation of the Quillen metric and its moment map interpretation: Main results

 is a moment map for $\mathcal{G}\curvearrowright (\mathcal{J}_{int},\Omega_j)$, where $\Omega_j\in \mathcal{A}^2(\mathcal{J}_{int})$ is given by the fiber integral

-\end{theorem} By the explicit formula for $\widetilde{Z}_j$ (\ref{expformula}) when $j=1$ and the fiber integral formula of Fujiki \cite[Theorem 4.4]{fujiki1992moduli}, it follows that Theorem \ref{main} generalizes the Donaldson-Fujiki moment map picture for scalar curvature in the integrable case.
-In Section \ref{FU}, we state the generalization of Fujiki's fiber integral formula for $j\geq 1$.
+\end{theorem} Using the explicit formula for $\widetilde{Z}_j$ in \eqref{expformula} when $j=1$, together with Fujiki's fiber integral formula \cite[Theorem 4.4]{fujiki1992moduli}, it follows that Theorem \ref{main} generalizes the Donaldson--Fujiki moment map picture for scalar curvature in the integrable case.
+In Section \ref{FU}, we explain how to derive a generalization of Fujiki's fiber integral formula for $j\geq 1$.